MrBeast

-James Stephen "Jimmy" Donaldson (Note: Attributed to multiple sources.) (born May 7, 1998), commonly known by his online alias MrBeast, is an American YouTuber, media personality, and businessman.
-Donaldson produces high-paced YouTube videos built around elaborate challenges and grandiose philanthropic efforts, that are noted for their high production values.
-He is recognized as a key figure in the MrBeastification of YouTube.
-With more than 451 million YouTube subscribers, his main channel is the most subscribed on YouTube.
-He is also the third-most-followed creator on TikTok, with over 122.8 million followers.
+James Stephen "Jimmy" Donaldson (Note: Attributed to multiple sources.) (born May 7, 1998), better known as MrBeast (formerly MrBeast6000), is an American YouTuber, media personality, businessman, philanthropist, and actor.
+He is the founder of Beast Industries, a conglomerate that holds various media channels, MrBeast Burger, Feastables, Lunchly, and more.
+He produces high-paced YouTube videos built around elaborate challenges and philanthropic efforts that are noted for their high production values.
+With more than 517 million subscribers, his main channel is the most subscribed on YouTube.
+He is also the third most followed account on TikTok.

-Donaldson was born in Wichita, Kansas and raised in Greenville, North Carolina.
-He began posting videos to YouTube in early 2012 under the handle MrBeast6000.
-His early uploads ranged from Let's Plays to estimations of other YouTubers' wealth.
-In 2017, after his video "I Counted to 100,000!" drew tens of thousands of views within days, his productions quickly became more extravagant.
-As the audience expanded, Donaldson brought longtime friends into the brand and launched companion channels including Beast Reacts (formerly BeastHacks), MrBeast Gaming, MrBeast 2 (formerly MrBeast Shorts), and Beast Philanthropy.
+Donaldson was born in Wichita, Kansas, and raised in Greenville, North Carolina.
+He began posting videos to YouTube in early 2012 under the username MrBeast6000.
+His early uploads ranged from Let's Play videos to estimations of other YouTubers' wealth.
+In January 2017, after his video "I Counted to 100,000!" drew tens of thousands of views within days, his productions quickly became more extravagant.
+As the audience expanded, Donaldson brought longtime friends into the brand and launched companion channels including Beast Reacts (inactive as of 2026, formerly BeastHacks), MrBeast Gaming, MrBeast 2 (formerly MrBeast Shorts), and Beast Philanthropy.

-Donaldson founded MrBeast Burger and Feastables, co-founded Team Trees—a fundraiser for the Arbor Day Foundation that has raised more than $24 million, and launched Lunchly, a food and snack brand similar to Lunchables.
+He co-founded Team Trees—a fundraiser for the Arbor Day Foundation that has raised more than $24 million—and launched Lunchly, a food and snack brand meant to compete with Lunchables.
 He also co-founded Team Seas, a fundraiser for Ocean Conservancy and The Ocean Cleanup that has raised over $30 million, and created the reality competition series Beast Games.
-In 2025, he co-founded Team Water, another fundraiser that raised over 40 million dollars for WaterAid.
+In 2025, he co-founded Team Water, another fundraiser that raised over $40 million for WaterAid.

 Donaldson won the Creator of the Year award at the Streamy Awards in 2020, 2021, 2022, and 2023.
 He also won Favorite Male Creator at the 2022, 2023, 2024, and 2025 Nickelodeon Kids' Choice Awards.
 In 2023, Time named him one of the world's 100 most influential people, and the magazine included him in its 2025 Time 100 Creators list.
-Forbes ranked him first among the highest-paid YouTube creators in 2024, and estimated his net worth at $500 million in 2022.
+Forbes ranked him first among the highest-paid YouTube creators in 2024.
+Fortune estimated his net worth at approximately $2.6 billion in 2026.